geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

 Please respect our release volunteers.
 We stop back porting fixes the day before release so CITE tests can verify the release includes all the changes needed.

+Upgrading dependencies
+^^^^^^^^^^^^^^^^^^^^^^

+During both the development and release cycle, dependencies may be upgraded, either as part of a new feature or fix, or as a standalone change during general maintenance.

+When backporting changes that include dependency upgrades, keep in mind the guidelings for backporting fixes and features, as they apply to the dependency that changed:

+#.
+Upgrades for bug fixes or security issues can be backported immediately like any other fix.
+#.
+Upgrades for new features that do not require an API change (either in the upgraded library or in GeoServer) can be backported after one month.
+Additive-only API changes may also be backported where technically feasible.
+#.
+In some cases, upgrading a dependency to fix a bug may also bring with it API changes in the dependency.
+Consider whether a backport is really necessary in such cases.
+Security fixes may need to force an api change.

 .. _release_cycle:

 Release cycle